What is RTMP Stream?

-- Use as Streaming protocol – How RTMP evolved as a widely used real time streaming protocol
+- Use as a Streaming protocol – How RTMP evolved as a widely used real time streaming protocol

 - Differences from other streaming protocols, strengths – In what aspects it differs from newer streaming protocols such as HLS & HDS.